salujajaskeerat/ELP305-TribeD-documentation/index.md

 The following table shows the benefits of using Earthing compound:

-1. Improves soil resistance & the Electrical Conductivity of the Soil
+1. Improves soil resistance & the electrical conductivity of the soil
-2. Non-Toxic & Long Lasting
+2. Non-toxic & long lasting
 3. Excellent Moisture Absorption and Retaining Capacity
 4. Enriches the Charge Carrying Ions in the soil

 [Back to Table of Contents](#table-of-contents)

 ## 7.14.
-Lighting Arrester
+Lightning Arrester

-Lighting Arrester(LA) protects solar panels from thunder.
-In dangerous lightning strikes, LA activates and diverts lighting to the ground.
+Lightning Arrester(LA) protects solar panels from thunder.
+In dangerous lightning strikes, LA activates and diverts lightning to the ground.

-We use a copper bonded lightning arrester 1 meter with earthing rod for home and building protection.
+We use a copper bonded lightning arrester of length 1m with an earthing rod for home and building protection.
 This 1kg and 350gm weight offer coverage of 45° from the top point of the arrester, that is, the surrounding area with a 2m radius.
 In order to let the surge current flow to the ground via the earthing system, the copper strip or 4mm copper ac wire is connected between this lightning arrester and the ground earthing system.

 Suitable for: 1kW, 2kW, 1kVA to 3kVA off-grid or on-grid solar power system.

-The following table shows the specifications of the lighting arrester used:
+The following table shows the specifications of the lightning arrester used:

 | Property | Specification |
 |---|---|